-Chris Gattuso focuses her practice on corporate and securities matters, financial institution regulatory matters, and mergers and acquisitions.
+Chris Gattuso is the leader of the Financial Institutions Team.
+She focuses her practice on corporate and securities matters, financial institution regulatory matters, and mergers and acquisitions.
 Ms. Gattuso’s securities practice includes serving as counsel for both issuers and underwriters in public and private offerings of debt and equity securities and counseling clients on disclosure and other requirements under the federal securities laws.
 She has represented numerous mutual savings associations in their conversion to stock form or formation of a mutual holding company and related public offerings.
 She has extensive experience in corporate reorganizations, strategic alliances, joint ventures, and mergers and acquisitions for both public and private financial institutions and other for-profit and nonprofit entities.
 She also advises boards of directors and board committees of financial institutions, nonprofits, and tribal entities on corporate governance matters and best practices.

 Ms. Gattuso advises financial institutions on a wide range of regulatory, enforcement, consumer protection, and compliance matters, including cybersecurity and mobile financial services, before the federal and state banking agencies, including the Office of the Comptroller of the Currency, the Federal Deposit Insurance Corporation, Federal Reserve Board, and the Consumer Financial Protection Bureau.